 }

 Moreover, the bridge also sends multiple data items as a single bulk request to the other site, drastically reducing network trips across the WAN.
 As an add-on, the bridge has built-in replication as well: it is a 2-node cluster which self-replicates so it is highly available itself.
-For more detail on NCache bridge behavior, you can refer to NCache Bridge Architecture Docs.
+For more details on NCache bridge behavior, you can refer to the NCache Bridge Architecture Docs.

 NCache seamlessly handles disaster situations in each of the aforementioned data center configurations.